leklachu/endless-sky-syndicate/1-rescue.md

 - 1a,b: join attack against Korath raider
 	+ leave disabled (make sure no jump drive 4 u!)
 	+ (1 Fail: no credits if you destroy the raider)
+	+ [todo] rebalance fight: ideally need your help or some/most of the hunters will die
 - 2: stage a fight in syndicate space to keep workers focused
 	+ Seeing the War is good for motivation!
 	+ not refuseable